eficode-academy/istio-katas/000-setup-introduction.md

 - Open Kiali find the sentences application view and browse info

-> Even though traffic is flowing between the services it doesn't mean they are
+> :bulb: Even though traffic is flowing between the services it doesn't mean they are
 > part of the service mesh...

 - Pull the sentences application down.